officelearn/azure-docs.sv-se/articles/application-gateway/create-web-app.md

 # FQDN of the web app
 $webappFQDN = "<enter your webapp FQDN i.e mywebsite.azurewebsites.net>"

+# Retrieve the resource group
+$rg = Get-AzureRmResourceGroup -Name 'your resource group name'

 # Retrieve an existing application gateway
-$gw = Get-AzureRmApplicationGateway -Name ContosoAppGateway -ResourceGroupName $rg.ResourceGroupName
+$gw = Get-AzureRmApplicationGateway -Name 'your application gateway name' -ResourceGroupName $rg.ResourceGroupName

 # Define the status codes to match for the probe
 $match=New-AzureRmApplicationGatewayProbeHealthResponseMatch -StatusCode 200-399